HTTP auth with .htaccess

 The fortrabbit dashboard also provides a setting for this.

-When no framework or CMS was chosen when creating the environment, htdocs is the default root folder of the App.
-Create a new folder, called something like web or root.
-Move all your web contents into that folder.
-Set the newly created folder containing everything now, as the new root path in the dashboard.
-This is required to secure the password file from access.
+To protect the .htpasswd file from public access, you must store it outside the web-accessible root directory.
+When no framework or CMS was chosen during environment creation, htdocs is the default root folder.
+Create a new folder, called something like web or root, move all your web contents into it, and set this new folder as the root path in the dashboard.

 Create a .htaccess file in the directory you want to secure, also see our .htaccess articles.
 Likely that this is your new root directory, can also be below that.
 Be careful, the dot at the beginning of the file names indicates that it is a hidden file.
 You can upload the file by any deployment method: with Git, by SFTP or create it on remote via SSH.
 Please note, that all frameworks and CMS systems will already have an .htaccess file in their own root path.
 You can modify that as well.
 This is, what your .htaccess should contain for HTTP auth: